lilpatter/CS2-STATS-FETCHER/README.md

 - **Local Processing**: All data processing happens on your local machine
 - **No Data Storage**: No personal information is stored or transmitted to external servers
 - **Steam Integration**: Uses official Steam API with read-only access
-- **Open Source**: Source code available for transparency and security auditing
+- **Secure**: Thoroughly tested and scanned for malware before release

 ---